Things to do Around Niagara Falls

 Laura Secord Homestead

-The Laura Secord House is named after Laura Secord, a Canadian heroine of the War of 1812 (and also the name of a much-beloved chain of chocolate and ice-cream stores across the country).
+The Laura Secord House is named after Laura Secord, a Canadian heroine of the War of 1812 (and also the name of a much-beloved chain of chocolate and ice cream stores across the country).
 Laura Secord's home was occupied by American soldiers and after overhearing their plans, she walked 32 km (about 20 miles) through enemy territory to warn the British commanders of the impending attack.

 Fort Erie

-Fort Erie also offers a variety of recreational activities such as hiking, fishing, and bird watching.
+Fort Erie also has a variety of recreational activities, such as hiking, fishing, and bird watching.
 The fort is surrounded by beautiful natural scenery, including the Niagara River and the Niagara Escarpment, making it a popular spot for outdoor enthusiasts.
 The fort also hosts several events throughout the year, including reenactments of the War of 1812 battles and other historical events.
-Ball's Family Farm and Mills

 Visit Wine Country